preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 This is an ongoing, preliminary documentation of functionality to come in Omnia 6.5.

 A block can be set up, for example using an Action Button, to let users easily share a document with others by uploading it locally on a page.
 This can very useful, especially in a Comunity, but can be used in other types of apps as well.

+One document can be uploaded each time.
 A document uploaded this way will be read only.

 This is needed: